Cravex1862/Ashwin/README.md

 ## How It Works

-For my portfolio, I coded the 3D graphics using pure Three.js inside a React component and connected it to GSAP ScrollTrigger.
-Normally, making a 3D scene move when you scroll gets really glitchy, but GSAP lets me easily scrub the camera around perfectly smoothly as you scroll down the page.
-To make sure the site loads instantly and doesn't lag, I didn't use any heavy downloaded 3D models; instead, I generated all the shapes, stars, and colors using math and basic geometry directly in the code.
-Finally, to keep the 2D text and 3D graphics connected, I made the scroll animation update a simple 'phase' state, which tells the regular React text exactly when to fade in and out as the 3D camera moves to new areas.
+For my portfolio, I used pure Three.js for the 3D graphics inside a React component and hooked it up to GSAP ScrollTrigger.
+Normally, trying to move a 3D scene as you scroll would get really glitchy, but GSAP lets me scrub the camera around perfectly smoothly as you scroll down the page.
+To make sure the site loads instantly and doesn’t lag, I didn’t use any heavy downloaded 3D models; I just used math and basic geometry to generate all the shapes, stars, and colors directly in the code.
+Finally, to keep the 2D text and 3D graphics in sync, I had the scroll animation update a simple ‘phase’ state that tells the normal React text exactly when to fade in and out as the 3D camera moves to
 ---

 ## Credits / Acknowledgements